-1
+- , -

 the library each week • Lowest 20% in

 and a chance to share Year 2 are

 additional stories invited to join

 with a teacher or the 'Bookworms'

 Reading Ambassador.
 Book Club

 (lunchtime club)

 to give them

 additional access

 to the library

 each week and a

 chance to share

 additional

 stories with a

 teacher or

 Reading

 Ambassador.

-New Admits Children who join us during the school year will be a ssess ed using the Little W andle Placement Assessment Tool
+New Admits Children who join us during the school year will be as sess ed using the Little W andle Placement Assessment Tool

-and Salford Reading Test (Year 2 onwards) to identif y the ir reading age and ar y gaps in their phonic knowledge.
+and Salford Reading Test (Year 2 onwards) to identify Test (Year 2 onwards) to identify their reading age and any gaps in their phonic knowledge.

-Once the assessments have been completed, any fu
+Once the assessments have been completed, any fur s have been completed, any further interventions can be planned and delivered

 accordingly.